Skip to main content

 🙀 I was charged outside my billing schedule.

-Such a situation might happen if charging was impossible because of a server error with Stripe, or insufficient funds on your card on the due date.
-So, the collection of the payment happened later than expected.
+Such a situation might happen because of the threshold or if charging was impossible because of a server error with Stripe, or insufficient funds on your card on the due date.
+So, depending on circumstances, the collection of the payment may happen either a bit earlier (a threshold is reached), or a bit later (a retry) than expected and scheduled.
 Please let us know if you still have doubts on the correctness of the charge.

 🙀 I was charged twice.